pandas-dev/pandas/doc/source/contributing_docstring.rst

             See Also
             --------
-            tail : Return the last 5 elements of the Series.
+            Series.tail : Return the last 5 elements of the Series.
+            Series.iloc : Return a slice of the elements in the Series, which can also be used to return the first or last n.
             """
             return self.iloc[:5]